Capedbitmap/Edulytics/README.md

 4.  **OpenAI API Key:**
     *   Obtain your API key from the [OpenAI Platform](https://platform.openai.com/api-keys).
+    *   Make sure your account has access to the required models (Speech-to-Text and gpt-4o-mini).

 5.  **Environment Variables:**
     *   In the **root** directory of the project (where `README.md` is), create a file named `.env`.